 A permanent variance is where the expected event is not likely to occur at all.

 This information will help minimise future variances.
-You'll be able to try new or improved activities to make sure you can still achieve the strategic goals of your business.
+You will be able to try new or improved activities to make sure you can still achieve the strategic goals of your business.